5 Easy Steps To Building The Ultimate Survival Food Kit

 Step 2 – Determine the Storage Location for Your Survival Food KitA selection of donated food and drink in a Trussell Trust local church food bank ready for food parcels-Survival Food Kit

 Once you’ve decided on the purpose of your food kit, you’ll need to determine the place in your home or car where you intend on storing your food.
-You’ll need to keep in mind your intended size of the which is directly based on how long the food should be able to feed you and your family since this will limit your storage space options.
+You’ll need to keep in mind your intended size of the food supply which is directly based on how long the food should be able to feed you and your family since this will limit your storage space options.

 Obviously, your car has limited space, so a 6-month supply of food probably won’t fit well nor is such a large amount of food in your car likely necessary anyway.